sa-tre/satre-specification/docs/source/standard.md

 #### 1.4 Audit and reporting

-The ability of the organisation to adhere to stated processes and external standards.
+The ability of the TRE organisation to adhere to stated processes and external standards.

 | Statement | Guidance |
 | --------- | -------- |